-The Royal Life Saving Society (RLSS UK) is launching the UK’s first Emergency Response Drone Pilot Award.
-The water safety and lifeguarding experts have partnered with innovative Remotely Piloted Aircraft Systems (RPAS) and Drone specialists Eagle Eye Innovations (EEI) to create a unique water rescue award launching this April.
+The Royal Life Saving Society (RLSS UK) are launching the UK’s first emergency drone piloting water rescue award.
+The water safety and lifeguarding experts, have partnered with innovative Remotely Piloted Aircraft Systems (RPAS) and Drone specialists Eagle Eye Innovations (EEI) to create a unique water rescue award launching this April.

-The course content is Civil Aviation Authority approved and covers; rules and regulations of formal drone flying in the UK, practical drone flying techniques and the lifesaving skills required to perform the emergency actions with a drone that preserve life until rescuers arrive.
+The course content is Civil Aviation Authority (CAA) approved and covers; rules and regulations of formal drone flying in the UK, practical drone flying techniques and the lifesaving skills required to perform the emergency actions with a drone that preserve life until rescuers arrive.